Frequently Asked Questions

 What is your cancelation policy?

-All cancelations and no shows within 24hrs will be billed the full rate.
+All no shows and cancelations within 24hrs will be billed the full session rate.

-There is no a charge for moving in person services online so long as you give me enough notice to bring my telehealth supplies to the office in the morning.
-If not, I will offer any open telehealth slots that same week before charging a cancellation fee.
+There is no charge for moving in person services to phone within 24hrs.
+If you are sick and cannot talk via phone, I will offer any open slots that same week before charging a cancellation fee.

 As someone who lives and works with chronic illness, health safety matters.
-If you aren’t feeling well, let me know you want to meet online—I promise to do the same.
+If you aren’t feeling well, let me know you want to meet via phone—I promise to do the same.

 -